<input type="text"> #

 The maximum string length (measured in UTF-16 code units) that the user

-input.
+can enter into the text input.
 This must be an integer value of 0 or

-is specified, or an invalid value is
+higher.
+If no maxlength is specified, or an invalid value is

-input has no maximum length.
+specified, the text input has no maximum length.
 This value must also

-be greater than or equal to the value of minlength
+be greater than or equal to the value of minlength.

 The input will fail